KeshavNayyar1/Exploring-the-Link-Between-Crime-Rates-Unemployment-and-Graduation-Rates-in-Maryland/README.md

-# Exploring the Link Between Crime Rates Unemployment and raduation Rates in Maryland
+# Exploring the Link Between Crime Rates Unemployment and Graduation Rates in Maryland
 Introduction: Exploring the Relationship Between Crime, Unemployment, and Education The relationship between socioeconomic factors and educational outcomes has long been a subject of interest in social science research.
 Specifically, crime rates, unemployment levels, and education (graduation rates) are often interrelated, with each factor influencing the other in complex ways.
 For example, counties with higher crime rates may experience disruptions in education, while areas with higher unemployment rates may see lower graduation rates as economic hardship affects student performance and school attendance.
 Conversely, higher education levels can contribute to lower unemployment and crime rates by providing individuals with more opportunities.